17SABT71M3/del.bat/README.md

 Update: Added support for Whitelists (whitelist.txt) and Blacklists (blacklist.txt) Black lists cut thru the chase when there is no problem deleting a file.
 You are still prompted.
-White lists on the other hand disallow file deletion.
+White lists on the other hand strike down file deletion.